DISCLAIMER:

 "You are very

 stubborn."
-Ixchel sighed, turning a
+Ixchel

-look of exquisite patience on her.
+sighed, turning a look of exquisite patience on her.
+"He will not be here forever, you

-"He won't be here forever, you know.
-Will you spend the rest of your life
+know.
+Will you spend the rest of your

-wondering what might have happened if only you had followed your heart?
-If only you hadn't been so afraid to reach
+life wondering what might have happened if only you had followed your

-out to him?"
-She picked up the
+afraid to reach out to him?"
+She

-pendant, handed it back to Janeway.
+picked up the pendant, handed it back to Janeway.
+"Go pack some things and get changed,

-"Go pack some things and get changed, Kathryn.
+Kathryn.
 Chakotay is waiting."

 "I never told you my